Krysti152/Brightness-manager/README.md

 How to use:
   Firstly configure brightness.py for your own needs.
-  Then, just execute add.py or sub.py to manipulate screen brightness.
+  Then, execute add.py or sub.py to manipulate screen brightness.
   I recommend bind these scripts to keyboard shortcuts.
+  If you wanna reconfigure brightness.py just execute reset_bright.py to avoid unexpected problems and then, go edit main file.